Published 2023-01-23.

 Defining a CSS style that disables automatic hyphenation for portions of a document is easy;

-in those portions of the document
+you can still use in those portions of the document

 to manually define optional hyphenation points.